exercism/haskell/exercises/practice/leap/.approaches/conditional-expression/content.md

 Notice how evaluating the entire `if` expression does not result in a crash, even though one of its branches would if it were evaluated.

-Concretely, in our solution above we have
+In our solution above we have

 | year | `divisibleBy 100` | `divisibleBy 400` | `divisibleBy 4` | is leap year |
 | ---- | ----------------- | ----------------- | --------------- | ------------ |